cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 func (k *Keeper) MustRefundWager(ctx sdk.Context, storedGame *types.StoredGame)
 ```

 The `Must` prefix in the function means that the transaction either takes place or a panic is issued.
-If a player cannot pay the wager, it is a user-side error and the user must be informed of a failed transaction.
+In particular, if a player cannot pay the wager, it is a user-side error and the user must be informed of a failed transaction.
 If the module cannot pay, it means the escrow account has failed.
 This error is much more serious.
 An invariant has been violated and the whole application must be terminated.

 Now it is time to set up collecting a wager, paying winnings, and refunding a wager: